rizvifazi/rizvifazi.github.io/_posts/2024-03-23-spring-boot-app-cicd-pipeline-using-jenkins-&-azure-kubernetes.md

 ---
 layout: post
-title: "Spring Boot App CI/CD using Jenkins"
+title: "Spring Boot App CI/CD Pipeline using Jenkins & Azure Kubernetes"
 excerpt: "In this post I have demonstrated how I implement an end-to-end CI/CD pipeline using GitHub, Jenkins, Maven and Ansible to deploy a Spring Boot webapp to Kubernetes"
 categories: [CICD, Jenkins, Ansible, Kubernetes, Azure Kubernetes Service, Spring Boot, Java]
 comments: true